Brad Keller Player Props: Royals vs. Rangers

 - The Rangers had the 22nd-ranked team ERA across all league pitching staffs (4.22).

-- Rangers pitchers combined to allow 169 total home runs at a clip of one per game (12th in the league).
+- Rangers pitchers combined to give up 169 total home runs last year (one per game).
+That ranked 12th in baseball.

-- The Rangers are sending Eovaldi (1-1) to the mound for his third start of the season.
+- deGrom (1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched) gets the start for the Rangers, his fourth of the season.

-- In his most recent time out on Friday, the right-hander tossed 5 2/3 innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.
+- In his most recent appearance on Wednesday against the Kansas City Royals, the righty went seven innings, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.